openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 configuration_endpoint

 > OPTIONAL.
 The URL of the Configuration Endpoint.
+If present, this URL MUST use HTTP over TLS {{RFC9110}}.

 status_endpoint

 > OPTIONAL.
 The URL of the Status Endpoint.
+If present, this URL MUST use HTTP over TLS {{RFC9110}}.

 add_subject_endpoint

 > OPTIONAL.
 The URL of the Add Subject Endpoint.
+If present, this URL MUST use HTTP over TLS {{RFC9110}}.

 remove_subject_endpoint

 > OPTIONAL.
 The URL of the Remove Subject Endpoint.
+If present, this URL MUST use HTTP over TLS {{RFC9110}}.

 verification_endpoint

 > OPTIONAL.
 The URL of the Verification Endpoint.
+If present, this URL MUST use HTTP over TLS {{RFC9110}}.

 critical_subject_members